biolink/biolink-model/docs/in_cell_population_with.md

-# Slot: in cell population with
+# Type: in cell population with

 holds between two genes or gene products that are expressed in the same cell type or population

 URI: [biolink:in_cell_population_with](https://w3id.org/biolink/vocab/in_cell_population_with)

 ## Domain and Range